Panasthetik/near-art-exhibitions/README.md

 # near-art-exhibitions
 Art exhibitions and artist portfolio site on Near Protocol with Rust, WASM, Parcel and React.
-Edited.

 # Features (high-level):
 1) User can add an exhibition with title, description and 5 image links